oam-dev/rudr/docs/how-to/using_scylla.md

             value: 1
 ```

-While you can't see an implementation of scopes here in this example, in future Scylla versions it will contain components, traits and application scopes.
+While you can't see an implementation of scopes here in this example, in future Rudr versions it will contain components, traits and application scopes.
 The traits are also optional.
 The only hard requirement is that at least one component or application scope is required.

 The component, traits and application scopes here are all references.
 You must confirm that the platform has these three kind of resources that you defined in the configuration file.